 Where to Buy Wooden Crates and Pallets

-To give you an idea of some of the options you have and the prices you can expect to pay, we’ve listed some of the most popular options that these stores sell:
+To give you an idea of what you can expect to find and pay, we’ve listed some wooden crate options sold at craft stores:

 - Rectangular wood crate – $7.99

-- See the full selection of crates that Hobby Lobby offers
+- See the full selection of crates and pallets offered at Hobby Lobby

 - Half crate – $6.99